Herbies editorial team Herbies

 Why Stem Splitting Makes Sense

 Why should slicing into your cannabis plant yield better weed?
-Growing techniques like topping and super-cropping are generally ways to stress out the plant to your benefit.
-Something like splitting the stem causes a lot of stress for the plant, encouraging it to take in more nutrients.
-More nutrients mean more growth – in this case, denser buds and a higher concentration of trichomes.
-Increased trichome production is the goal that cannabis growers are trying to achieve by splitting stems in the last days of flowering.
-The biological purpose of trichomes – aside from getting us high – is actually to protect the cannabis plant against illnesses and pests.
-By tricking Mother Nature into trying to protect herself, we get more potent buds in the end.
+Growing techniques like topping and super-cropping are generally seen as ways to stress out the plant to your benefit.
+It has been observed that something like splitting the stem can cause a lot of stress for the plant, which may encourage it to take in more nutrients.
+This additional nutrient uptake is thought to lead to more growth – in this case, denser buds and a higher concentration of trichomes, according to some growers' experiences.
+Many growers report that increased trichome production is a potential outcome of splitting stems in the last days of flowering.
+Theoretically, the biological purpose of trichomes – aside from getting us high – is to protect the cannabis plant against illnesses and pests.
+By attempting to trick Mother Nature into trying to protect herself, there is a belief that more potent buds could be the result.

 LST and HSTREAD NOW